ezsystems/ezplatform/INSTALL.md

   **Before you start**:
   - Create Database: Installation will ask you for credentials/details for which database to use *Note: Right now installer only supports MySQL, Postgres support should be (re)added in one of the upcoming releases.*
-  - set php.ini memory_limit=256M before running commands below
+  - Set php.ini memory_limit=256M before running commands below
-  - *Optional:* You can also setup Solr to be used by eZ Platform and take note of url it is accessible on
+  - *Optional:* You can also setup Solr to be used by eZ Platform and take note of the url it is accessible on

 ## Install